JimberSoftware/docs/company/groups/groups.md

 > [!WARNING]
 > Please ensure to configure the group settings in such a way that there is no overlap with your organization's existing physical network, VPNs, or any other networks accessed by your staff.

-Creating a new group requires the following information:

-- Group Name: An identifier for the group, which can be updated later as needed.
+Creating a new group requires a group name that can be updated later as needed.
-- Group Number: A numerical value utilized by the Network Controller interface.
-- Ip range: The designated private network range assigned to the group.

 ![create-group.png](/create-group.png ':size=600')